 Does Age or Gender Matter?

-That said, it may be a non-issue—since many kids naturally start choosing their own gender in the household when it comes to which parent can help (or be around) at changing or bath time.
+That said, it may be a non-issue since many kids naturally start choosing which parent can help (or be around) at changing or bath time.
 And, stresses Hutman, it’s important to listen to both the parent and the child when it comes to comfort.
 “I know dads who say, ‘They’re not going to see me without my clothes on.’
-That’s the father’s discomfort and I respect that,” he said.
+That’s the father’s discomfort and I respect that,” he says.

 When to Have “The Talk”

 Whether or not you’re comfortable baring your bum in front of your fam, it’s important to talk to your kids about the issue to make sure they don’t confuse modesty with shame.
-This conversation can begin as early as 2 or 3, when kids might start “wanting to touch parts of the parents’ anatomy or staring or asking questions,” Cowart said.
+This conversation can begin as early as 2 or 3 when kids might start “wanting to touch parts of the parents’ anatomy or staring or asking questions,” Cowart says.

 This is also a good time to tell kids that being naked around friends, classmates—or any grown-up besides the doctor (with a parent in the room)—is not OK.
 It’s also a good opportunity to talk about things like consent and privacy.